Nikkei rises on hopes for European debt solution

 Thai troops fortified defence walls over the weekend to protect two key industrial zones from that country's worst flooding in five decades.

-Hitachi Zosen fell 4.6 percent to 105 yen after the shipbuilder slashed its operating profit estimate for the April-September period to 1.6 billion yen from 4.0 billion yen, and cut its revenue forecast to 125 billion yen from 134 billion yen.
-(Additional reporting by Hideyuki Sano; Editing by Edwina Gibbs)
+Hitachi Zosen fell 5.5 percent to 104 yen after the shipbuilder slashed its operating profit estimate for the April-September period to 1.6 billion yen from 4.0 billion yen, and cut its revenue forecast to 125 billion yen from 134 billion yen.
+(Additional reporting by Hideyuki Sano; Editing by Chris Gallagher)

 * Shares have slumped in wake of patent setbacks, acquisitions